openhab/openhab-docs/_addons_bindings/zwave/doc/ge/smartdoorsensor_0_0.md

 ### Group 1: Lifeline

+The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
+When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
+Lifeline

-This group supports 5 nodes.
+Association group 1 supports 5 nodes.

 ### Group 2: Control

+For Control

-This group supports 5 nodes.
+Association group 2 supports 5 nodes.

 ### Group 3: Control

+For Control

-This group supports 5 nodes.
+Association group 3 supports 5 nodes.

 ## Technical Information